InstanceOfAnObject/InstanceOfAnObject.github.io/_posts/2015-10-22-from-multi-page-to-single-page.markdown

 If your team is not completely aligned regarding knowledge and processes, this will fail, badly.
 The core knowledge needed is not only on AngularJS (or any other framework), you need to have a deep and solid understanding of Javascript itself.

-Here's my prefered list of resources I usually propose to my teams and trainees:
+Here's my preferred list of resources I usually propose to my teams and trainees:

 **Books**